 An unsentimental decision paved the way to the top of the world: in 1998, the company separated from the consumer business, changed its name from Hutschenreuther AG to BHS tabletop AG, and since then has concentrated entirely on the growing market of professional out-of-home catering.

-As a world market leader, the company has since been expanding its position through smart, prudent management and sensible alliances, alongside a rapid response to current market changes.
+We continue to sharpen our targets with a smart, prudent management, meaningful alliances and a quick response to occurring market changes.
 Thus, BHS tabletop has consistently expanded its competencies and offers tableware solutions for a wide variety of industries.
 In doing so, it not infrequently acts as a trendsetter in the international gastronomy scene.
 With the introduction of PLAYGROUND, a trend range with unusual articles, different materials are combined to form a tablescape.
 As a tabletop specialist, we keep up with the times and round off our range with Vitrified China and our latest brand HEART&SOUL.

 Innovative solutions for Industry 4.0 succeed with PABIS, where an RFID chip is applied to porcelain and transmits individual information directly to the cash register.
 An advance that modern company restaurants from BOSCH or BASF are enthusiastic about.